Skip To Content Skip To Menu Skip To Footer

 Notes:

 Physics 141 and 142 include content that has been tailored for students pursuing the life sciences and to help them prepare for professional school and required entrance exams.
-Students that have not had calculus may take these courses as they are algebra-based.
+Students who have not had calculus may take these courses as they are algebra-based.
 Although Physics 131, 132 is acceptable, some topics on the MCAT exam are not covered in these courses; this course is calculus-based.

 Mathematics: 2 courses